 -Professor Roger Panetta 5

 By 1970, Westborough’s patient population had decreased to 1,200.
-15 Farming operations began to cease afterwards over their cost inefficiencies.
+15 Farming operations began to cease afterward over their cost inefficiencies.
 The piggery closed in 1970, followed by the elimination of all farming operations in 1972.

 It was then proposed to close the state-run Cushing Hospital, which had 450 mentally ill geriatric patients in Framingham, and relocate them to Westborough.
 17 The hospital was set to shut down later in the year because it failed to meet safety code requirements for accreditation, 22 but the state opted to allocate money to bring Cushing up to code.
 23

 In 1978, Anheuser-Busch proposed building a Busch Gardens amusement park on the site of Westborough and the former Lyman School for Boys nearby.
 25 After the proposal was abandoned, Donald J. Collins, a former vice president of Anheuser-Busch, formed MEG Enterprises to develop restart the plans for the commercial attraction.
-The $300 million to $500 million project, to be completed over a ten-year period while Westborough was phased out, would also involve the construction of 2.5 million square feet of office space, a 600-room hotel and conference centre, and an 18-hole golf course.
+The $300 million to $500 million project, to be completed over a ten-year period while Westborough was phased out, would also involve the construction of 2.5 million square feet of office space, a 600-room hotel and conference center, and an 18-hole golf course.
 The amusement park proposal was unable to receive full financial backing or state support.

 In February 1980, the state recommended that Cushing and Westborough merge their administrative staff to capture $3 million in federal funds for the combined facility under a Medicaid payment plan.
 15 Under the program, the facilities would continue to operate independent locations but be managed from Cushing.
 The idea received lukewarm support and was eventually dropped.